Turkish Levantine: Architecture

 One of the oldest buildings of the Levantines is Galata Tower in Istanbul.
 It was in the European quarter until 1453.
 After the fall of Istanbul, Venetians surrendered the tower to Ottomans.

-Izmir is the most important city for the remaining historic Levantine architecture.
-Karşıyaka (Courdelion), Bornova (Bournabad), and Buca (Boudja) were known as the center of Levantines in Izmir until the Turkish Independence War.
-Levantines left tens of buildings in Izmir; most of them are mansions once belonging to European merchant families.
+İzmir is the most important city for the remaining historic Levantine architecture.
+Karşıyaka (Courdelion), Bornova (Bournabad), and Buca (Boudja) were known as the center of Levantines in İzmir until the Turkish War of Independence.
+Levantines left tens of buildings in İzmir; most of them are mansions once belonging to European merchant families.
 Some of them are listed below:

 There are also some inns and konaks in Mersin that still stand today.